julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

         "text": "Yes.
 Many practices are recorded in 18th–20th century ethnographic works by Balkan folklorists and preserved in rural oral traditions."
 ---

-## Balkan Witchy Herbs: A Living Folk Tradition
+## Balkan Magic: A Living Folk Tradition

 In the Balkans, witchcraft was never a formal system.
 It had no fixed pantheon, no universal spells, no polished doctrine.